Aizonati/quote-generator/README.md

 ## Quote Generator
-Get quotes from the API and picks a quote randomly by clicking on the new quote button.
+It generates random quotes while loading for the first time, and the user can share the quote on Twitter.
+The user can change the quote by clicking on the New Quote button.

 ## Description
 It covers these concepts: